Family Migration

 All offshore and onshore applicants are subject to an eligibility assessed Australian migration law with relationship and legal criteria.

-• Applicant Location: Must be in Australia at time of application with an active substantive or eligible bridging visa.
+• Applicant Location: Applicant will need to be in Australia at the time of application for a Partner Visa and have an active substantive or eligible bridging visa.

-• Relationship Status: Married or in a de facto relationship with an Australian citizen, PR, or eligible NZ citizen.
+• Relationship Status: Applicant needs to be either married or in a de facto relationship with an Australian citizen, PR, or eligible NZ citizen.

-• Genuine & Continuing: Must be genuine and exclusive, meeting DHA-criteria at time of application.
+• Genuine & Continuing: This relationship must be genuine and exclusive, meeting DHA-criteria at the time of application.

-• Health & Character: Must be of sound health and provide police checks.
+• Health and Character: Applicants must be of sound health and provide police checks or clearances.

-• Applicant Location: Must be outside Australia when application is submitted AND when temporary visa decision is made.
+• Applicant Location: This applicant needs to be outside Australia when the offshore Partner Visa application is submitted and when the decision of the temporary visa is made.

-• Relationship Status: Legally married or in a de facto relationship with an eligible Australian sponsor.
+• Relationship Status: Applicant must be legally married or in a de facto relationship with an eligible Australian sponsor.

-• Genuine Evidence: Relationship must be proven as genuine and continuing through evidence.
+• Genuine & Continuing: The relationship must be proven as genuine and continuing through evidence assessed under regulations.

-• Sponsor Eligibility: Sponsor is an Australian citizen, PR, or eligible NZ citizen and meets sponsorship requirements.
+• Sponsor Eligibility: The sponsor is required to be an Australian citizen, PR, or eligible NZ Citizen.

 Evidence Required for Partner Visa